MMSAutonomousTeam/Autonomous-Sessions/1.Intro/Introduction_to_autonomous_system.md

 * **👁‍🗨Perception** : Using sensors (like cameras, LiDAR, or radar), they can perceive their surroundings and collect real-time data.
 * **🤷‍♂️Decision-making** : Through processing this data, they analyze situations and make decisions, often using artificial intelligence.
 * **🎬Action** : Based on decisions, they can execute tasks or actions, such as moving from point A to point B or performing a specific job.
-* **🐱‍🏍Independence** : They can make decisions and perform tasks without constant human guidance.
+* **🚶Independence** : They can make decisions and perform tasks without constant human guidance.
 * **📚Learning and Adaptability** : Advanced autonomous systems not only perform tasks based on pre-defined rules but can also learn from their experiences.

 ##### Autonomous VS Automatic Systems